-- first to balance or compensate for these vulnerabilities,
+- balance or compensate for these genetic and develomental vulnerabilities,

-- and second to arrest the ongoing changes caused by the environmental insults.
+- and second to arrest the ongoing changes caused by the environmental factors.

-- In addition, other problems that might that might be impacting on the overall health of the person can also be countered in a gentle way.
+- In addition, other problems that might that might be impacting on the overall health of the child can also be countered in a gentle way.